Deblina-Mandal/ChitChat_App/README.md

 ![Screenshot (154)](https://github.com/Deblina-Mandal/ChitChat_App/assets/98173509/d2a07a69-638a-4d2a-a9ab-f0445b056bd3)

 Any suggestion or feedback is appreciated.
-We are working on improving this application furthaer.😊
+We are working on improving this application further.😊